Fast Algorithms for Energy Games in Special Cases

 \subsection{Lower bound for All-Pairs Nonnegative Prefix Paths}

 We prove a lower bound on the running time of All-Pairs Nonnegative Prefix Paths problem under the APSP Hypothesis.
-The APSP Hypothesis is an assertions that the All-Pairs Shortest Paths problem (APSP) cannot be solved in truly subcubic $O(n^{3-\epsilon})$ time, for any $\epsilon > 0$.
+The APSP Hypothesis is an assertions that the All-Pairs Shortest Paths (APSP) problem cannot be solved in truly subcubic $O(n^{3-\epsilon})$ time, for any $\epsilon > 0$.
 Vassilevska Williams and Williams \cite{williams2010subcubic} proved that APSP and Negative Triangle are equivalent under subcubic reductions.
 The Negative Triangle problem is defined as follows.
 Given a graph $G = (V, E, w)$, the goal is to find three vertices $a, b, c$ such that $w(a, b) + w(b, c) + w(c, a) < 0$, that is, the vertices $a, b, c$ form a negative weight cycle.

-Recently, a reduction from the Negative Triangle problem to the $h\text{-hop-bounded}$ s-t path problem was given by \cite{polak2022bellman}, in order to prove a hardness result for the latter.
-Motivated by this reduction, we reduce the Negative Triangle problem to the All-Pairs Nonnegative Prefix Paths problem to obtain a hardness result for the All-Pairs Nonnegative Prefix Paths problem, as show in Theorem~\ref{th:APNPhard}.
+Recently, a reduction from the Negative Triangle problem to the $h\text{-hop-bounded}$ s-t path problem was given by Polak and Kociumaka~\cite{polak2022bellman}, in order to prove a hardness result for the latter.
+Motivated by this reduction, we also reduce the Negative Triangle problem to the All-Pairs Nonnegative Prefix Paths problem to obtain a hardness result for the All-Pairs Nonnegative Prefix Paths problem, as shown in Theorem~\ref{th:APNPhard}.